lee2sman/nosebook/_posts/2025-06-22-pandoc-variables.md

 Beyond this, it's really about adding variables to your frontmatter section, building out your templates, and your input data, adding in navigation bars or anything else needed.

 Hopefully this has been helpful to anyone looking to build a simple Pandoc-based site builder and trying to understand the fundamentals of working with variables in Pandoc.
+You can see my [archive site](https://github.com/lee2sman/archive) for a bit more complex build system that uses this method.

 ### Resources